gomathishankar28/ms2_desi_wagon/README.md

 *   To receive an email from the customer for every order that they place.

+## user Goals

+As a customer, I would like

+*   To know what the wagon can deliver.

+*   To know the schedule of the wagon.

+*   To know the address where the wagon would be stationed.

+*   Place my weekly orders online in advance.

 ##  User stories
 *   As a prospective customer to the website, I want to easily navigate the site, so that I can easily find the required details.